-Fast forward to today and she who will forever be Mel C despite press releases feeding us information about someone called Melanie, is about to release her latest solo album.
-Version Of Me is an impressive pop album that shimmies into the realm of dance music and is semi-produced by grime producers Sons of Sonix.
-Having teased out summer single Anymore, an almost Years & Years tune with a very danceable chorus and plenty of 'heys!', it seems that the world is probably ready for the rest of the record.
-The title track is an emotional number and almost musical like, which makes sense considering she's spent the past half a decade performing in them.
-Across the record, her raspy vocals are instantly recognisable and actually really nostalgic atop the electronic production.
+Fast forward to today and she who will forever be Mel C — despite press releases feeding us information about someone called Melanie — is about to release her latest solo album.
+Version Of Me is an impressive pop record that shimmies into the realm of dance music, and is semi-produced by grime producers Sons of Sonix.
+Having teased out summer single "Anymore," an almost Years & Years tune with a very danceable chorus and plenty of 'heys!', it seems that the world is probably ready for the rest of the record.
+The title track is an emotional number and almost musical-like, which makes sense considering she's spent the past half a decade performing in them.
+Across the record, her raspy vocals are instantly recognizable and actually really nostalgic atop the electronic production.

-Hi Mel C!
-Your i-D cover is one of our favourites but we're pretty heartbroken because it recently vanished from the archive.
+Your i-D cover is one of our favorites but we're pretty heartbroken because it recently vanished from the archive.

-I bet my mum's got one... shall I see if she's got more than one?
-It was one of my favourite shoots actually.
+I bet my mom's got one... shall I see if she's got more than one?
+It was one of my favorite shoots, actually.
 I look so different!
 I was like a little urchin, wasn't I?
 With my little tiny fringe.

 I've been listening to the album and it's really great.
 A very different direction for you but very cool.

 It's always a little bit daunting because I've been working on it for three years and I was so happy but then you think, 'what if i'm just a little bit too close to it?'
 And people will hear it and think, 'what're you doing?!'

 Has anyone picked up on anything on the record that surprised you?

 I really want the words of my songs to be my own, because I think that life is such a great inspiration, so a lot of the songs are about quite specific things.
 There have been a few journalists who have gone, 'is that about that?'
 I think I've been more open than ever on this record; as I'm a little bit older and a few records down the line, I just feel a bit braver and I care less what people think.
 So that's allowed me to be bold.